PrincessMadMath/plant-in-a-box/devops/helm/README.md

 - To reference a services in an other namespace you must follow this naming `<serviceName>.<namespaceName>`
 - Secrets is only accessible by resources in the same namespaces
 - To pass not encoded secrets as vars: use stringData and not data
+- Deployment selector are immutable: you can't patch them

 ## Next steps